Transistor

 TransistorA transistor is a semiconductor device.
-Its invention led to the rapid rise in digital electronics.
+Its invention led to the rapid rise in Digital Electronics.
 They process the signals very fast and are used in the amplification of signals and switching (On and OFF).
 Transistors are used in computers, game processors, mobile phones, tablets, television, microwave oven, and almost all electronics.
 From the internet to common household gadgets, everything contains transistors.

 What is a Transistor?